ShrineFox/FrostBot/README.md

  ![Lists](https://i.imgur.com/1VtBD4Z.gif)
 ## Save Messages
  • The "pin" command can send an embed of any message to another channel as an alternative to Discord's default pinning system, which has a per-channel limit.
+ • Users that are allowed to use the "pin" command can also react to a message with 📌 to pin it.
  ![Pin](https://i.imgur.com/D9QSsy7.gif)
 ## Easy Usage
  • All settings are in plaintext XML files that can be edited.
 They are auto-generated per server when you run the bot.